seroanalytics/epikinetics/README.md

 For snapshot testing of stan model outputs, we need the outputs to be exactly reproducible.
-As well as setting a seed, this requires the machine environment to be exactly the same, so we run these inside a Docker container, via a bash script:
+As well as setting a seed, this requires the machine environment to be exactly the same, so on CI we run these inside a Docker container, via a bash script:

 ```{shell}
 ./tests/snapshots/test-snapshots